-Our holistic curriculum is stimulating, designed to promote curiosity, discovery and a love and thirst for learning.
+Our curriculum is stimulating, designed to promote curiosity, discovery and a love and thirst for learning.
 It is ambitious and full of opportunity so as to allow everyone to shine, and empowers our children to become independent and resilient.
-We strive for academic excellence and want our children to have high aspirations, and equally importantly we want children to become thoughtful, open minded and compassionate human beings, confident and able to make their mark on the world that lays before them.
+We strive for academic excellence and want our children to have high aspirations, and equally importantly we want children to become thoughtful, open minded and caring human beings, confident and able to make their mark on the world that lays before them.

 We encourage our children to both challenge and celebrate success in themselves and in others.
 We want to equip them with not only the minimum statutory requirements of the National Curriculum but to prepare them for the opportunities, responsibilities and experiences of later life.
 We view our curriculum as a curriculum for life.

 With our school being situated 4 miles from the historic city and world renowned seat of learning, Cambridge, we want our children to use the vibrancy of our great city to learn from other cultures, respect diversity, co-operate with one another and appreciate what they have.
 We achieve this by providing a strong social, moral, spiritual and cultural curriculum, with British Values at the heart of everything we do.

 We work to enrich their time in our school with memorable experiences well matched to their needs and interests and to provide opportunities which for many are out of reach.
 We firmly believe that education does not just happen in the classroom, it is about the added value we offer to really inspire our children.
 Enrichment is a vital part of our curriculum.
 This includes school trips, residential trips for our oldest pupils, visitors, special whole school days, extra-curricular clubs, sports competitions and events, music opportunities, outdoor learning such as ‘Moat Mondays’ and 'Wellie Wednesdays', taking part in academic competitions such as maths and English challenges, plays and performances.

 We have had a recent focus on improving the ‘Arts’, and have the Silver Arts Mark, an Arts Award, the Cambridge 'MusicMark' and have once again earned the ‘Gold’ status in the School Sports Award.